Midewiwin: Associations

-Tribal groups who have such societies include the Abenaki, Quiripi, Nipmuc, Wampanoag, Anishinaabe (Algonquin, Ojibwe, Odawa and Potawatomi), Miami, Meskwaki, Sauk, Sioux and the Ho-Chunk.
-These indigenous peoples of Turtle Island pass along wiigwaasabak (birch bark scrolls), teachings, and have degrees of initiations and ceremonies.
-They are often associated with the Seven Fires Society, and other aboriginal groups or organizations.
+Mide societies keep wiigwaasabak (birch bark scrolls) that preserve their teachings.
+They have degrees of initiations and hold ceremonies.
+They are often associated with the Seven Fires Society, and other Indigenous groups or organizations.
 The Miigis shell, or cowry shell, is used in some ceremonies, along with bundles, sacred items, etc. There are many oral teachings, symbols, stories, history, and wisdom passed along and preserved from one generation to the next by these groups.

 Whiteshell Provincial Park (Manitoba) is named after the whiteshell (cowry) used in Midewiwin ceremonies.
 This park contains some petroforms that are over 1000 years old, or possibly older, and therefore may predate some aboriginal groups that came later to the area.
 The Midew society is commemorated in the name of the Midewin National Tallgrass Prairie (Illinois).

 Degrees

-The Mide practitioners are initiated and ranked by "degrees."
-Much like the apprentice system, masonic degrees, or an academic degree program, a practitioner cannot advance to the next higher degree until completing the required tasks and gain the full knowledge of that degree's requirements.
-Only after successful completion may a candidate be considered for advancement into the next higher degree.
+The Mide practitioners are initiated and ranked by degrees.
+Much like the apprentice system, masonic degrees, or an academic degree program, a practitioner cannot advance to the next higher degree until completing the required studies, experiences and ceremonies required of that degree.
+Only after successful completion may a candidate be considered for advancement to the next degree.
+Of course, from Anishinaabe perspective, there is no level system that can equate to Native Way; it is a projection of thinking.
+In other words, it is only a general representation in English of complex abstract ideas in Anishinaabemowin.